pykeen/pykeen/docs/source/tutorial/trackers/using_tensorboard.rst

         result_tracker='tensorboard',
     )

-It is placed in a subdirectory of :mod:`pystow` default data directory with PyKEEN called ``tensorboard``, which will likely be at ``~/.data/pykeen/logs/tensorboard`` on your system.
+It is placed in a subdirectory of :mod:`pystow` default data directory of PyKEEN called ``tensorboard``, which will likely be at ``~/.data/pykeen/logs/tensorboard`` on your system.
 The file is named based on the current time if no alternative is provided.